ubirch/ubirch-protocol-python/docs/StepByStep.md

 hashed_data = hashlib.sha512(b'{"T": 11.2, "H": 35.8, "S": "OK", "ts":"1652452008"}"').digest()
 ```
 Instead of that we 'receive' some data in an object / JSON format.
-The data should be sent to your own backend here as well, as ubirch only handles hashes of data.
+The data should be sent to your own backend here as well, as Ubirch only handles hashes of data.
 ```python
 data = {
   "timestamp": int(time.time()),